Your cartClose

 Living With This Ring

-Worth knowing: at 1″ × 1.25″, the face extends past the finger on both sides.
+At 1″ × 1.25″, the face extends past the finger on both sides.
 On smaller hands (size 6–7), it will dominate the entire look.
 On larger hands (size 10+), it sits more proportionally.
 Either way, it’s not a ring that hides.

 What’s Inside